Continual Low-Rank Adapters for LLM-based Generative Recommender Systems: Conclusion

 \section{Conclusion}

 We have studied the problem of continual adaptation for LLM-based generative recommender systems, where user interactions arrive over time and preferences evolve.
 Single evolving LoRA offers strong plasticity but suffers from forgetting, while cumulative LoRA improves stability but entangles outdated signals.
 Our proposed PESO strikes a better balance by maintaining a single adapter and regularizing it toward its prior state, allowing the model to decide what to adapt and what to preserve.
 Our theoretical analysis has shown that the proximal design provides data-aware, direction-wise guidance in the LoRA subspace, and our instantiation with per-module softmax–KL further preserves internal parameter structure.
 Empirical results across multiple real-world datasets confirm that PESO consistently outperforms existing baselines, achieving a superior stability–plasticity balance.
+Future directions include drift-aware and more personalized regularization, as well as integrating our approach with other parameter-efficient tuning methods to further improve continual adaptation in large foundation models.